 Guinness Mahon is another SIPP provider who have had claims against them upheld by the Financial Ombudsman Service, for accepting business from unregulated introducer firm Avacade in respect of Ethical Forestry.

 Ethical Forestry was an investment in plantations in Costa Rica which subsequently became part of a Serious Fraud Office investigation.
-Around 3,500 UK investors placed £70m of their money into this unregulated scheme, through SIPPs administered by companies such as Guinness Mahon and Liberty SIPP.
+Around 3,500 UK investors placed £70m of their money into this unregulated scheme, through SIPPs administered by companies such as Guinness Mahon.

 Avacade were also pursued by the Financial Conduct Authority (FCA) for giving advice without authorisation.
 It is this unregulated advice that landed a lot of people into an unsuitable investment which unfortunately cost them their pension pots.

 Guinness Mahon were found to have failed in applying adequate due diligence to Avacade and should have refused the business.

 Other investments linked to the Guinness Mahon SIPP are the AIGO funds – a collection of high-risk investments that were not regulated by the FCA.
 Being unregulated means there’s no protection for the investor should things go wrong.

 AIGO –Alternative Investment Growth Opportunities was a ‘loan note’ property investment scheme in which investors were promised high returns through annual coupons paid as cash back into investors SIPPS.

 AIGO Funds became insolvent as a result of Guinness Mahon issuing a petition to wind up their business after they failed to issue the returns (coupons) to investors and fulfil their redemption obligations.